Pfeffernusse Recipe German Spice Cookies - The Nibble Webzine Of Food Adventures Pfeffernusse Recipe German Spice Cookies

 In Germany, Pfeffernüsse has become a traditional Christmas cookie [source].

 In the 19th century, bakers incorporated potash or potassium carbonate (the primary component of potash), into the dough, along with ammonium carbonate.
-These acted as leavening agents to achieve the right consistency.
+These acted as leavening agents to achieve a superior consistency.

 The recipes became more sophisticated over time.
 The conventional ingredients—flour, sugar, brown sugar, cloves, and cinnamon—have been expanded over the years to include some of the following: anise, black pepper, candied fruit, cardamom, honey, molasses, nutmeg, nuts, rum, and powdered sugar for dusting [source].